 Listen to their responses.
 Give them a chance to ask questions or voice concerns.
 Instead of jumping in to answer each question or objection, ask another question to learn more, like:

 - >, "What's an example of that?"

-- things changed?"
+- >> "How would you like to see things changed?"

 - >, "What happened next?"